IC-Cache: Efficient Large Language Model Serving via In-context Caching: Overview

-\item \emph{Request Router}: It intelligently directs incoming requests to the most suitable LLM, such as small models augmented with examples, or larger models, based on request complexity and the current serving load.
+\item \emph{Request Router}: It routes new requests to the most suitable LLM, such as small models augmented with examples, or larger models, based on request complexity and the current serving load.